dibyaranjan098/library-management-system/README.md

 # library-management-system
-This is a brief explanation of how do we management a library in a digital way.
+This is a brief explanation of how do we manage a library in a digital way.